Arginine—pyruvate transaminase

-Thus, the two substrates of this enzyme are L-arginine and pyruvate, whereas its two products are 5-guanidino-2-oxopentanoate and L-alanine.
+The two substrates of this enzyme characterised from Pseudomonas aeruginosa are L-arginine and pyruvic acid.
+Its products are 5-guanidino-2-oxopentanoic acid and L-alanine.
+In this bacterium, the reaction is the first step in a breakdown of the amino acid arginine.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-arginine:pyruvate aminotransferase.
 Other names in common use include arginine:pyruvate transaminase, and AruH.